These healthy Salt and Vinegar Dehydrated Zucchini Chips are a great low carb alternative to potato chips. Perfect for gardeners!

 - Taste the apple cider vinegar mixture to check salt levels.
 (I over-salted on one occasion.)

-- Serve with Vegan Ranch Dressing or your favorite dip.
+- Serve homemade zucchini chips with Vegan Ranch Dressing or your favorite dip.

-This Salt and Vinegar Squash Chips recipe was originally published on January 11, 2015.
+I originally posted this recipe on January 11, 2015.
 I've added new photos, more text, and a video.

 📋 Recipe